Basics of Coding Theory #

 Equations

-The relative Hamming distance from a vector to a code.
+Computable version of the relative Hamming distance from a vector w to a finite

 Equations